Manifold-based isogeometric analysis basis functions with prescribed sharp features: Conclusions

-In closing, we note that the introduced manifold-based basis function construction may be interpreted as the extension of the partition of unity method to manifold surfaces.
-At the same time, with suitably chosen local polynomials, manifold-based basis functions can reproduce B-splines in mesh regions with a regular connectivity~\cite{zhang2019manifold}.
-Hence, manifold-based constructions may serve as a bridge between isogeometric analysis using splines~\cite{Hughes:2005aa} and the many partition of unity method inspired discretisation techniques, such as the generalised finite element method~\cite{strouboulis2000design}, hp-clouds~\cite{duarte1996h} or the extended finite element method~\cite{moes1999finite}.
-Specifically, manifold-based constructions can facilitate the consideration of industrial CAD geometries, in the form of NURBS and other spline representations, in the partition of unity methods.
+In closing, we note that the introduced manifold-based basis function construction may be interpreted as the extension of the conventional partition of unity method~\cite{melenk1996partition} to manifold surfaces.
+As detailed in~\cite{zhang2019manifold}, depending on the choice of the local polynomials and blending functions univariate manifold-based basis functions can be made to either reproduce B-splines or are identical to B-splines.
+Their convergence properties can be deduced from standard partition of unity results~\cite{melenk1996partition, babuvska1997partition}.
+Hence, manifold-based constructions may serve as a bridge between isogeometric analysis using splines~\cite{Hughes:2005aa} and the many partition of unity method inspired discretisation techniques, such as the generalised finite element method~\cite{strouboulis2000design}, hp-clouds~\cite{duarte1996h} or the extended finite element method~\cite{moes1999finite}; see also the recent review~\cite{chen2017meshfree}.
+Specifically, manifold-based constructions can facilitate the consideration of industrial CAD geometries, in form of NURBS and other spline representations, in the partition of unity methods.
 In turn, the very many enrichment techniques developed for partition of unity methods can be applied to isogeometric analysis by utilising them as local polynomial approximants in the manifold construction.
 The exploration of these links suggests itself as a promising direction for future research.